aws-samples/ecs-deep-learning-workshop/README.md

 4\.
 Now that you have a task definition created, you can have ECS deploy an MXNet container to your EC2 cluster using the Run Task option.
 In the **Actions** dropdown menu, select **Run Task**.

 Choose your ECS Cluster from the dropdown menu.
 If you have multiple ECS Clusters in the list, you can find your workshop cluster by referring to the **ecsClusterName** value from the CloudFormation stack Outputs tab.
+You can leave all other fields as default.
 Keep number of tasks set to 1 and click **Run Task**.

 ECS is now running your MXNet container on an ECS cluster instance with available resources.
 If you run multiple tasks, ECS will balance out the tasks across the cluster, so one cluster instance doesn't have a disproportionate number of tasks.